arnavmittal14/ENSF380SummerFinalProject/README.md

 # ENSF380 Summer Final Project - Subway Screen
  Group Number: 26

- Group Members: Shahed Issa, Debo Dam, Arnav Mittal
+ Group Members: Shahed Issa, Debojeet Dam, Arnav Mittal

- A pdf copy of the UML is present in the repo under the name UML_Class_Diagram.pdf
+ A PDF copy of the UML is present in the repository under the name UML_Class_Diagram.pdf

 ## SQL Connection
 1) Configure your username and password for your SQL file, and add them to the AdvertisementPanel file in the designated variable